 - Urea basics, including its physical forms, advantages and ways it can be lost.

-Fertilizer recommendations by crop:
+Fertilizer guidelines by crop

 - How to apply nitrogen: Sources, timing, rates, methods and safety guidelines.

 - Irrigation systems and equipment, and how to calibrate.